-Black history month should not be the only time you expose your students to famous African Americans and their culture and history.
+Black History Month is not the only time to introduce your 3rd, 4th, and 5th grade students to biographies famous African Americans and their culture and history.
 However, it is a great time to celebrate the culture and teach your students about African Americans that have overcome discrimination and other obstacles to help shape our history.

 The biographies below are some of my favorite.
 They tell stories of perseverance and overcoming odds.
 My 3rd grade students used some of these biographies when completing their Black History Month Research Project every year.